GeekyAnts/NativeBase/README.md

 ### e.
 Dating App Theme - v1.0.0

 [Dating App](https://strapmobile.com/react-native-dating-app-theme/) is a well structured iOS and Android, having fully customizable pages along-with a rich collection of UI elements specifically for an ideal dating app to help you quickly get started on your next project.
-[Read More](https://strapmobile.com/docs/react-native-dating-app-theme/v1.0.0/)
+[Read More. . .](https://strapmobile.com/docs/react-native-dating-app-theme/v1.0.0/)